digicademy-chf/chf_container/README.md

 # Updating the Docker image

-To update the Docker image, you need to clone this repo and add two files to the `composer` folder: `known_hosts` and `auth.json`.
+To update the Docker image, you need to clone this repo and add three files to the `composer` folder: `known_hosts`, `auth.json`, and `.gitconfig`.
 For the `known_hosts` file, find the same file in the SSH folder on your machine, copy it, and remove all lines that do not start with `gitlab.rlp.net`.
 For the `auth.json` file, acquire a personal access token by clicking on your profile icon on GitLab RLP, then `Edit profile`, `Access tokens`, provide a name for the token (such as `dfd-docker`, set the scope to `api`, clear the date, and hit `Create personal access token`.
 Store the token somewhere safe.
 Then copy and rename the `auth-template.json` file, paste the `<token>`, and save the file.
+For the `.gitconfig` file, copy and rename `.gitconfig-template`, insert your GitLab RLP user name and token, and save the file.

 1. Commit your changes to this repo.
 2. Open a command line in the folder containing this docker image.